CarlSmoky/interview-server/README.md

 This is a backend for Ace the Inteview!.

 - Please click here for the live website: [Live Demo: Ace the Interview!](https://acetheinterview.netlify.app/)
-- Check out backend code here: [Client repo](https://github.com/CarlSmoky/interview-client)
+- Check out client code here: [Client repo](https://github.com/CarlSmoky/interview_client)

 ### Tech Stacks
 <div>